fullstack-development/web3-roadmap/defi/nft/metaverse.md

 * [The Metaverse and How We'll Build It Together -- Connect 2021](https://www.youtube.com/watch?v=Uvufun6xer8)

 ## Questions:
+* What is metaverse?
+* What are 7 layers of metaverse?
+* What are key features of metaverses?
-* What are metavalleys created for?
-What functionality do they implement within themselves?
+* What metaverse platforms do you know?
-* How are meta-universes monetized?
+* How are metaverse monetized?
-* What areas of technology include meta-universes?